Knowledge, Skills, and Abilities: Evaluation of essays

-KSA statements are also known as Evaluation Factors.
-Other agencies sometimes call them "Rating Factors", "Quality Ranking Factors", "Knowledge, Abilities, skills, and Other Characteristics", or "Job Elements".
-The name can be just a name but it often influences content and length of the essay.
-The required length of the KSA statements varies from employer to employer, but the usual length of the KSA factors is between 1/2 to 1½ pages long.
+Other names that various agencies use for KSA statements include "Evaluation Factors", "Rating Factors", "Quality Ranking Factors", "Knowledge, Abilities, Skills, and Other Characteristics", and "Job Elements".
+The exact name used sometimes suggests the content and length of the essay.
+The required length of the KSA statements varies from employer to employer, but the usual expected length of the KSA factors is typically a page or two.

-The scoring of KSA essays is often based on a ranking given to each individual essay, and there is often a cutoff score.
-High scores are derived through answering the KSA question as specifically as possible, providing examples from previous employment or training that clearly demonstrate the applicant meet the qualifications.
+The scoring of KSA essays is often based on a ranking given to each individual essay, and sometimes with a cutoff score.
+High scores are derived through answering the KSA question as specifically as possible, providing examples from previous employment or training that clearly demonstrate that the applicant meet the qualifications.

 Controversies

-In 2009 the US Office of Personal Management asked federal agencies to stop requiring job applicants to fill out the questionnaires, and were phased out within a year of the announcement.
+In 2009, the US Office of Personnel Management asked federal agencies to stop requiring job applicants to fill out the questionnaires.
+They were subsequently phased out within a year of the announcement.